balena-os/leviathan/documentation/Getting-started.md

 ### Screen capture
 If screen capture is supported and appropriate hardware is attached, the video output of the DUT can be captured.
-For the testbot, this requires a compatible video capture device to be connected, that works with v4l2 and enumerates on the `/dev/video0 interface`.
+For the testbot, this requires a compatible video capture device to be connected, that works with v4L2 and enumerates on the `/dev/video0` interface.

 If that is the case, then capture can be started using the `Worker` class `capture()` method, for example:
 ```js